HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

         < string $filename: `Path to the file.` >
         < string | bsequenc $data: `The data to write, can be either a string or a byte sequence.`
         < 'append || lock': $flags:
-            'append' - `if file $filename already exists, append the data to the file instead of overwriting it.` 'lock' - `acquires an exclusive lock on the file while proceeding to the writing.`
+            'append' - `If file $filename already exists, append the data to the file instead of overwriting it.` 'lock' - `Acquire an exclusive lock on the file while proceeding to the writing.`
         >
 ) ulongint | false
 ```